Print This Bible Study

 Belief

-Note that Caleb and Joshua, at Kadesh-Barnea, didn’t have it easy at all when giving a true report relative to the land set before them.
-In fact, the unbelieving generation of Israelites sought to stone them (Numbers 14:6-10).
-And they had to live with this unbelieving generation for the next thirty-eight and one-half years, until every single one of them had been overthrown.
+Note that Caleb and Joshua, at Kadesh-Barnea, didn’t have it easy at all when giving a true report relative to the land set before them (Numbers 14:6-10).

 And that’s where the believing Christian is today.
 He is out living among unbelieving Christians who are in the process of being overthrown; and he, invariably, experiences similar treatment to that which Caleb and Joshua were accorded among the unbelieving Israelites.